 Medullary thyroid carcinoma (MTC) can be caused by a genetic syndrome that also causes a tumor called pheochromocytoma.
-Pheochromcytomas can cause problems during surgery if the patient is under anesthesia.
-This is why patients with MTC who will have surgery are often tested to see if they have a pheochromocytoma, as well.
+Pheochromocytomas can cause problems during surgery if the patient is under anesthesia (in a deep sleep).
+This is why patients with MTC who will have surgery are often tested to see if they have a pheochromocytoma as well.
 This can mean blood tests for epinephrine (adrenaline) and a related hormone called norepinephrine, and/or urine tests for their breakdown products (called metanephrines).

 Thyroid tumors can sometimes affect the vocal cords.
 If you are going to have surgery to treat thyroid cancer, a procedure called a laryngoscopy will probably be done first to see if the vocal cords are moving normally.
 For this exam, the doctor looks down the throat at the larynx (voice box) with special mirrors or with a laryngoscope, a thin tube with a light and a lens on the end for viewing.